vr360 workshop

 Brahma large membrane studio microphone

-For more information on VR cameras suitable (or not) for spatial audio, such as the Sonicam, Nokia Ozo, Kandao Obsidian, GoPro Fusion or Vuze Camera, please click here.
+For more information and reviews on VR cameras suitable (or not) for spatial audio, such as the Sonicam, Nokia Ozo, Kandao Obsidian, GoPro Fusion or Vuze Camera, please click here.

 Second Order Ambisonics